 Once the mussel shells have opened, turn off the heat.
 The aroma of these Drunken Mussels made our mouths water.

 Gently stir the mussels from bottom to top so the broth and herbs can uniformly spread into all of the mussels.
 Discard any unopened mussels.

 Transfer your Penn Cove Mussels and broth into a large serving bowl and garnish with the remaining herb mixture.
 Serve with toasted or grilled bread.

 This was a wonderful appetizer, but you could double the batch and have it as a main meal.
 We have a local restaurant that serves something similar with white beans in the broth and it has the most delicious flavor.
 I might try that the next time.

-The next night I made a seafood pasta dish with the rest of the Penn Cove clams and mussels!
-Don't worry, that recipe and the cioppino recipe are both coming soon.
+The next night I made a seafood pasta dish with the rest of the Penn Cove clams and mussels with a loaf of crusty bread and it was perfection.